-- 1.1.1 This report has been prepared for Sweeney Architects, Longford, to contribute to their to work to develop a site at Main Street, Dromahair, Co Leitrim, on behalf of Leitrim County Council.
-The project will see the development of a library on the site of the Breffni Centre, a near-derelict hotel complex in the centre of Dromahair. - 1.1.2 This report was prepared in August 2020 by Dr Rory Sherlock, Consultant Archaeologist, following a site visit, consultation with the site architect, and a short programme of documentary research.
+- 1.1.1 This report has been prepared for Sweeney Architects, Longford, to contribute to their to work to develop the site of the Breffni Centre, a near-derelict hotel complex on Main Street, Dromahair, Co Leitrim, on behalf of Leitrim County Council.
+The project will see two separate developments on the site: a new library to the front (i.e. south west) of the site and four residential units to the rear.
+This report relates only to the residential units; a separate archaeological report was prepared for the library development by the author in 2020. - 1.1.2 This report was prepared in June 2021 by Dr Rory Sherlock, Consultant Archaeologist, following a site visit, consultation with the site architect, and a short programme of documentary research.